lesyasirotko63/Technical-Writer-Portfolio/api-contact-informers.md

 ---

-## Create Informer
+## Endpoint POST /v2/informers
 Creates a new informer associated with a contact.

-### Endpoint POST /v2/informers
+This endpoint stores informer details such as the portfolio name, assets under management (AUM), and currency.

 ---